What is the difference between hard sided hyperbaric oxygen chambers and inflatable hyperbaric chambers?

 - The FDA does not recognize soft chambers as a medical device for hyperbaric oxygen treatment, and you will not find them in any reputable hospital or medical office.
 The FDA only recognizes soft chambers as a device used to treat altitude sickness during transport to a definitive medical facility.

 - Scientific literature shows that oxygen becomes bacteriostatic (biological or chemical agent that prevents bacteria from reproducing) at 1.5 ATA.
 Since soft chambers can only produce 1.3 ATA they are not able to prevent bacteria from growing; in fact, they can actually enhance the growth of some molds, fungus, and aerobic bacteria.
 (Note: ATA refers to atmospheres absolute.
 One atmosphere absolute or 1 ATA is the average atmospheric pressure exerted at sea level.)

 - These inflatables are often called “hyperbaric chambers” in contrast to “hyperbaric oxygen chambers.”
 Be wary of confusing the two.

 For greater detail on the subject, the Undersea & Hyperbaric Medical Society Safety Committee has published a Special Report that addresses the safety concerns of these inflatable chambers.

-When looking for a provider of hyperbaric oxygen therapy, inquire about the chambers they use, age of their chambers, service records, oxygen provider, and are there certified hyperbaric technicians on staff including an on site Safety Director who has gone through the Safety Director course.
+When looking for a provider of hyperbaric oxygen therapy, ensure they are accredited by The Joint Commission or the Undersea and Hyperbaric Medical Society, and inquire about the chambers they use, age of their chambers, service records, oxygen provider, and whether there are certified hyperbaric technicians on staff including an on-site safety director who has gone through an appropriate safety director course.